What’s the difference between a bad job, a good job, and a brilliant job? The employee experience.

 For some roles, failing to provide the right tools can be dangerous, even fatal.
 Think of roles that require sophisticated safety equipment, for example.
 But even office workers have critical technological requirements.
 If an employee’s job depends on specialist software and fast and reliable internet connections, it’s up to you to provide them with the very latest technology.
 Otherwise, you’ll cause a lot of unnecessary stress and frustration, and productivity will suffer.

 Technology is central to the employee experience because it can determine whether an employee can do a job to the best of their abilities.
-But the relationships between technology and employee experience goes beyond ensuring that employees can get their jobs done.
+But its relationships with technology goes beyond ensuring that employees can get their jobs done.
 Technology can actively work to boost employee wellbeing across your entire business.
-Want to know how technology can help create a more positive employee experience?
-Read our guide to wellbeing technology here.

 The Physical Environment